luigifcruz/CyberEther/docs/python-block.md

 ```

 Access is subscription-based.
 The first read of a block's name registers
-interest and returns an empty mapping; from the next cycle on, that block's
+interest and returns an empty mapping.
+From the next cycle on, that block's
 metrics are refreshed at the start of every cycle.
 Because of the one-cycle
 priming delay, always read metric values with `.get()` and a sensible
 default.